 Whether you’re a beginner or seasoned houseplant collector, you’ve probably come across the snake plant.
-Also known as Dracaena trifasciata, these plants make an excellent addition to an array of interior living spaces.
-Whilst generally easy to care for, what’s key is you need to set it up for success with the proper soil mix.
+Also known as Dracaena trifasciata, these slow-growing plants make an excellent addition to an array of interior living spaces and offer a host of beneficial properties as well as carrying positive symbolic meaning.
+Whilst generally easy to care for and tolerant of varying light conditions, what’s key is you need to set it up for success with the proper soil mix.
 Join us as we help you choose the best soil mix for your Snake plant at home.

 - The Best Soil Mix for Snake Plants – The Essentials

 - Signs You’re Using the Wrong Soil Mix for Snake Plants

 - Fundamentals of Well-Draining Potting Soil for Snake Plants

 - What Soil pH Levels Are Best for Snake Plants?

 - The Best Soil for Repotting Snake Plants

 - Are Cactus or Orchid Soil Mixes Good for Snake Plants?

 - The Ultimate Snake Plant Potting Mix Recipe